emanoel-bruno/Face-Recognition-Methods-Analysis/README.md

 # Face Recognition Methods Analysis
-This is a program that compare the main face recognition.
+This is a program that compare the main face recognition algorithms.
 It's made with python 3.6 and the libraries "matplot-lib" and "opencv".

 ## How to install